axviii3/axlor-scheme/README.md

 * The neutral tone scale (kinda like grayscale) can benefit with a decrease in saturation
-* The darker colors of the neutral tone scale could look better in a purple hue instead of a blue hue
+* The darker colors of the neutral tone scale could look better in a purple hue instead of a blue hue (overall shift the hues to the colors inside the palette)
 * The higher value shades of a color can look better with a warmer tone and the lower value shades with cooler
 * Some colors can use a little bit of tweaking especially the warmer colors